JimDesu/basis-lang/spec.md

 - **`.object` *Name*` : `*field declarations*** &mdash; Declares a non-buffer object type &mdash; an identity-bearing aggregate whose fields may be of any type (buffer-backed or non-buffer).
 Objects participate in the class system as receivers and have explicit lifetime ceilings tied to their introducing frames.

 - **`.program` *command-or-body*** &mdash; Declares the program's entry point.
 The supplied command (or indented body) runs at program start.
 A compilation unit may contain at most one `.program` directive.

+- **`.profile` *Name*` = `*entry-list*** &mdash; Declares a named bundle of witness selections.
+Entries are witness names (family heads or applied members) or other profile names, mixed freely and comma-separated; profiles may reference profiles, with expansion the transitive flattening and a reference cycle a static error.
+A profile is pure selection data &mdash; not a dispatchable entity &mdash; consumed by the `.using` directive (&sect;2.9).

 - **`.promise` *ReceiverType*` : `*source*` -> `*sinks*** &mdash; Declares an obligation, borne by a source method's product or a constructor's product, that may escape its acquiring frame, its discharge deferred to the eventual owner's lifetime end and met by one of the named sink methods (the first listed is the default).
 The obligation system (&sect;10).